How to Deload on a Workout Program

 May not be as fun of workouts

-Look we get it, we all love throwing around heavy weights and hitting drop sets until failure, hitting 1 rep maxes continuously, and for that reason, taking a deload week may not be the most fun time to be in the gym.
+Look we get it, we all love throwing around heavy weights and hitting drop sets until you hit muscular failure, hitting 1 rep maxes continuously, and for that reason, taking a deload week may not be the most fun time to be in the gym.
 However, if your body is telling you that you need to take a deload, then you should listen to your body, it can help you in the long run.
+Taking a deload week a little bit before competition time can help your body come back rested and stronger.

 What Does a Deload Week Look Like